 MIT’s first president, William Barton Rogers, launched a daring experiment in teaching: rather than education that existed solely in the classroom, he called for opportunities for hands-on experimentation and experience.
 That signature approach has led to unprecedented possibilities for MIT Sloan’s students and global partners.
 We step outside the classroom and into the world, we devise practical solutions to management challenges, and we open our virtual doors to teachers and learners globally.
 In the process, we bring MIT Sloan’s educational approach to the world.

-Action Learning at MIT Sloan is a teaching methodology that enables students to learn by applying classroom theory to practice.
-We do this through more than 15 immersive semester-long courses or labs that include projects addressing a critical business challenge in diverse areas, such as global economics, analytics, entrepreneurship, sustainability, healthcare, and others.
-Teams of three to four students, guided by faculty mentors, work on projects that start in the classroom, and continue with the host organization—often in multilingual and multicultural settings—to develop actionable recommendations and tools.
+Action Learning (AL) is MIT Sloan’s distinctive hands-on teaching methodology that enables students to learn by applying classroom theory to business and management challenges at real-world organizations.
+For several decades, MIT Sloan has been a leader in this hands-on, immersive approach to management education that is true to MIT’s Motto, Mens et Manus, or Mind and Hand.
+The School offers up to 20 immersive semester-long AL labs that include projects addressing critical business challenges in diverse interdisciplinary areas, such as global economics, analytics, entrepreneurship, sustainability, healthcare, and others.
+Teams of three to four students, guided by faculty mentors, work on projects that start in the classroom, and travel across the country or overseas to continue this work with the host organization—often in multilingual and multicultural settings—to develop actionable recommendations and tools.
 This experiential learning model, which combines rigorous theory, practical experience, and systematic reflection, builds crucial management and leadership skills.

 What does it mean to be an innovative leader who focuses on solving the world’s most challenging problems?
 Can those skills be cultivated and developed?
 The MIT Leadership Center and the thousands of students who have benefited from its teachings think so.
-MIT leaders thrive in a world of uncertainty, in a wide range of workplaces, industries, and environments.
+MIT leaders thrive in a world of uncertainty, in a wide range of workplaces, diverse industries and environments.
 They are driven to solve those problems that require cross-disciplinary knowledge, collaboration, and creativity.
-Our leaders are those who step up to a challenge they see, not because it is part of their job, but because they want to improve the world.
+Our leaders are those who step up to a challenge they see, driven by a culture of collaborators and doers focused on achieving meaningful impact in the world.
 This drive is founded in the research pursued by the Leadership Center’s affiliated faculty—research that is focused on helping leaders solve major challenges.

 MIT’s curriculum is enhanced by the work of the MIT Leadership Center.
 The Center acts as a translator of research related to effective leadership as well as a hub for leadership development opportunities, providing MIT students with the training and tools they need to make a difference from within any part of an organization.
 Our students investigate leadership through a variety of lenses and, in the process, learn to think critically about leadership at all levels—personal, team, organizational, and sometimes societal.
 In order to provide a range of experiences and perspectives for our students, the Center’s programming includes coaching, formal coursework, experiential workshops, and programs that bring together interdisciplinary thought leaders.
 Through research, education, and convening conversations, the Leadership Center strengthens the capacity of individuals, teams, and organizations to develop innovative leaders who solve the world’s most challenging problems.